nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * Save both user's module mappings for each university and their selected NUS modules in text file and read them back into corresponding objects.

+### University and module related classes
+This component consist of the following classes:
+#### University
+The University class consists of basic information of the school, including its name, and an array list to store module mappings under this university.
+#### Module
+The Module class consists of basic information of a specific module, including its module code, module name, and the number of modular credits.
+#### UniversityList
+The UniversityList class consists of an array list of University objects.
+This class is used to store our master list of all available universities, as well as the selected universities chosen by our user.
+#### ModuleList
+The ModuleList class consists of an array list of Module objects.
+It is used to store our master list of all available NUS modules, as well as the selected modules the user wants to complete for his/her exchange.
+#### ModuleMapping
+The ModuleMapping class consists of two modules, local and mapped module.
+It represents the pair of modules as an available pair of module mapping in the user's SEP application.

 ## Product scope
 ### Target user profile